jmkim/twilio-pbx/README.md

   * example: `+821000337890`
   * notes:
     * Twilio blocks the message outbound to US for non-US Twilio numbers.
-    * If you set US number here for non-US Twilio number, you cannot receive the Call Alert message.
+    * If you set the US number here for non-US Twilio number, you cannot receive the Call Alert message.
 * `CALL_RECEIVE_TIMEOUT`
   * Timeout for waiting the destination phone response in the Call Forwarding mode
   * format: `int` - positive integer, in seconds
 * `CALL_SHOW_CARRIER`
-  * Flag for include the carrier informations in the Call Alert
+  * Flag for include the carrier information in the Call Alert
   * format: `int` - `0` or `1`
   * notes:
     * It uses Twilio Lookup API - Carrier